DylanBossie-CU/VANTAGE/README.md

 ## Tools
 Miscellaneous tools can be found in the [MiscTools](https://github.com/DylanBossie-CU/VANTAGE/tree/master/MiscTools) directory.
 ### tofCropping
+This directory contains the GUI used for cropping TOF point clouds.
+An example of the directory structure required is included.
+The GUI specifically looks for this directory to be called "Data".
+Run croppingGUI.m to crop point clouds.

 ### PlotCubeSats
 This tool is used to generate 3D scatter plots of the first CubeSat launched for a given test type.
 Output figures will then be saved to *FigureOut/*.